LaughingLeader-DOS2-Mods/DivinityEngine2Patcher/README.md

 * Messages now have varying colors, instead of all being red, yellow, or white.
 * Osiris debug text displays as [Osiris] now, instead of "Osiris triggered an assert".
 * Various warning spam messages no longer show up (like "filename x does not exist, can't load mod!").
+* Additional messages can be ignored by editing the settings file (Patches/settings.toml - launch the editor with the patcher enabled to generate this).

 ### Panel Tweaks

 * The "Eyes of a Child" game window is now renamed to simply "Game", taking up significantly less tab space.
+This name can be changed in the settings.
 * Incorporated Norbyte's fixes, including:
   * Fixed the Wall Construction Wizard.
   * Fixed the "Create Prefab" option in the context menu.